victorfu/psyduck-next/README.md

 # Psyduck Next

 A Next.js 13 boilerplate with firebase authentication and firestore, based on React, TypeScript, and Tailwind CSS.
+It aims to be a starting point for building a web app with server components in Next.js 13.
+It also includes a simple example of using OpenAI API.

 ## Requirements